Everything you need to know about your new smart meter

 Smart meter post-installation timeline

-First things first - once you’ve had your meters installed, it can take up to two weeks for them to connect to our systems.
+First things first – once you’ve had your meters installed, it can take up to two weeks for them to connect to our systems.
+During that time, we won't be able to take automatic readings from your meter, and your In-Home Display won't work.

 While we're waiting for your meter to connect, you might receive an email asking for a meter reading.
 You don't need to do anything if you get this email because your final meter reading from your old meter will have been taken already by our engineer.